About Yeast Infections

 - Potatoes (including sweet potatoes)

 Another food you might consider avoiding is fish that may be high in mercury, yeast also loves mercury and other heavy metals that are present in fish.
-The best route of action is feeding a raw or gently cooked diet until the yeast has been fully resolved.
+Data supports that the best route of action is feeding a raw or gently cooked diet until the yeast has been fully resolved.
 Feeding raw helps due to its very low carbohydrate content and no preservatives.
 If raw is not an option that you would like to pursue, there are other options.
 Try a canned diet with limited carbohydrates or try a low carbohydrate kibble such as Orijen (approximately 23%), and Essence (approximately 27%).

 Next plan of attack is to get the gut healthy again.
 You can do this with supplements.